Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Baylor Stats and Trends

-- Baylor has three wins against the spread in four games this season.

-- This year, the Bears won ATS in their only game as an underdog of 3.5 points or more.
+- The Bears covered the spread in their only game when underdogs by 3.5 points or more.

-- Baylor's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- Baylor's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

-- Baylor is 3-1 against the spread and 4-0 overall when the team scores more than 19.8 points.
+- When Baylor puts up more than 19.8 points, it is 3-1 against the spread and 4-0 overall.

 - The Bears average 178.0 more yards per game (489.5) than the Cowboys give up (311.5).